evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-02/readme.md

 # Go to the scripts folder
 cd 02-aks-advanced-configuration\scripts\

-# Use your user name as an input parameter
+# Use your user name and your Azure AD user name as an input parameters
-./02-provision-aks.sh evg
+./02-provision-aks.sh evg evgeny.borzenin
 ```

 When cluster is successfully provisioned, connect to it and try run `kubectl nodes` commands.
 This time, because we configured integration with Azure AD, you will be asked to login to your Azure AD account.